opulo-inc/lumenpnp/doc/content/en/docs/wiring-and-pneumatics/connecting-to-mobo/index.md

 ## Strain Relief

 Now that we have everything plugged in, it's time to attach all these loose cables to the frame.
-There's a dedicated part (FDM-????) all set to have your cables route through it, and secure in place with zip ties.
-We also included some extra TODO(insert hardware needed for peek cable guide) in case youd like to print some extra Peek Cable Guides (FDM-????) to secure the cables in a different way.
+Use some Peek Cable Guides (FDM-0023) with some M3x14mm screws and M3 nuts to hold down the cables across the staging plate.

+{{< container-image path="images/IMG_0834.JPG" alt="" >}}

-Take your umbilical cable bundles and loosely secure them in place on the ????? using a couple zip ties.
+Take your umbilical cable bundles and loosely secure them in place on the umbilical guide using a couple big zip ties.
 Don't tighten all the way yet; we still need to route the pneumatics.

 {{< container-image path="images/IMG_0826.JPG" alt="" >}}